ldsouza/ldsouza.github.io/_posts/2016-10-04-what-s-new-in-sharepoint-and-one-drive-oct-2016.md

 Surface all files and sites in One Drive.
 Sync SharePoint libraries in One Drive
 25TB of storage per site/group
+New Guest Access in Office 365 (no need for Mirosoft Account - could use Gmail Account)

 Sync SharePoint Libraries using the One Drive Sync Client.
 Sync SharePoint individual folders.